 Animations can bring life and movement to your Twinmotion scenes.
-You can import files that contain animated objects and create videos and sequences with them, or include them in images and panoramas and select which part of the animation you want to show.
+You can import files that contain animated objects and create videos and sequences with them, or include them in images and panoramas.

 This page provides a brief overview of animated files in Twinmotion.
 For information on how to import animated files, refer to Importing Animated Files.